4 Factors to Consider about Your Current Loading Rack

 - Are workers aware of what the equipment was originally designed to do?

-time, operational and environmental factors can change.
+Over time, operational and environmental factors can change.
 A loading rack system designed to meet safety goals 20 years ago might not provide adequate protection today.
 Often, the original specification a loading rack was built to accommodate has changed or the documentation for proper operating procedures is long gone.
 At a minimum, it’s time to evaluate your loading rack to make sure it is doing the important job of keeping workers safer and meeting OSHA standards.

 The Right Loading Rack Helps …